codingseb/ExpressionEvaluator/README.md

 The biggest difference of ExpressionEvaluator is that everything is evaluated on the fly, nothing is compiled or transpile nor in CLR/JIT nor in lambda expressions nor in javascript or other languages stuffs.
 So it can be slower in some cases (sometimes not) but it also avoid a lot of memory leaks and already allow to evaluate some small scripts.
+And if you don't want an another .dll file in your project, you only need to copy one [C# file](./CodingSeb.ExpressionEvaluator/ExpressionEvaluator.cs) in your project.